 Remember a hero

-Even though and your friends may have to work on this holiday, this doesn’t mean you still can’t mark the occasion.
+Even though you and your friends may have to work on this holiday, this doesn’t mean you still can’t mark the occasion.
 Spend time with friends and family.
-Engage in activities that further honor his legacy of the man whose death led to Marcos' downfall.
+Engage in activities that further honor the legacy of the man whose death led to Marcos' downfall.

 Raise money for a good cause

-Since Ninoy Aquino felt was so passionate about freedom, this holiday is the perfect opportunity to make a difference in another’s life.
-Whether you choose to volunteer at a homeless shelter, donate to a charity of your choice or help out at an animal shelter, use this day to fight for those in need, just as Ninoy Aquino did for the people of the Philippines.
+Since Ninoy Aquino felt so passionately about freedom, this holiday is the perfect opportunity to make a difference in another’s life.
+Whether you choose to volunteer at a homeless shelter, donate to a charity or help out at an animal shelter, use this day to follow in the footsteps of Ninoy Aquino by helping others just as he did for the people of the Philippines.

 5 Interesting Facts About Ninoy Aquino